Minimum Wage

 No, people who do some jobs do not have a right to the regular minimum wage.
 These jobs include:

-• and work by outside salespersons who sell products outside of their office.
-These are salesman who do not visit or report to the office daily.4
+• Work by outside salespersons who sell products outside of their office.
+These are salespersons who do not visit or report to the office daily.

 Minimum wage for service workers

 Service workers are people who get tips as well as their regular pay.
 If you are a service worker, your minimum wage is $15.00 an hour.
 This $15.00 can come from both tips and pay.
-If your wage plus tips does not add up to $15.00/hr your employer must pay you $15.00/hr.5
+If your wage plus tips do not add up to $15.00 an hour, your employer must pay you $15.00 an hour.

 Employers can pay service workers a “service rate” of at least $6.75 an hour.
 But you must earn at least $15.00 an hour, on average, in tips plus service rate in a week.